Amrit777-stack/Own-API-Blog-Site/README.md

 A full-stack blog application powered by a custom-built REST API.
-Features include creating, reading, updating, and deleting blog posts while demonstrating REST principles and Express.js backend development.
+Features include creating, reading, updating, and deleting blog posts while demonstrating REST principles and Node and Express.js backend development.